 I struggle with verbal communication.
 Full stop!
 For those who’ve personally crossed paths with me, especially in recent years, that much is obvious. vocalizing ever since my accident has rarely been an easy thing for me to do, or for others to reliably understand.
 And both have been getting harder as time has progressed.
 But such is life: work with what you have.

 But what happens when you can’t?
 Or, better still, when you’re no longer able to comfortably adapt?
-I’ve been grappling with these questions as of late.
-And to bluntly answer, there wasn’t a lot that could be done.
+I’ve been grappling with these questions as of late, and to bluntly answer, there wasn’t a lot that could be done.

 Now, it’s not my intent to be an alarmist.
-I’m fine, and I’ll be better going forward.
+I’m just fine, and I’ll be better going forward.
 But I’ve recently come to realize that, for certain parts of my situation, I didn’t have many options for helping myself.
-And everything was exacerbated by the fact that my understanding of the root cause for my decreasing ability to speak was essentially non-existent.
+And everything was exacerbated by the fact that my understanding of the root causes for my decreasing ability to speak was essentially non-existent.
 I needed help.

 Update: I looked much like I felt, as evidenced by this A Musical Introduction to The Nexus demo.
 That video was shot three weeks back and was a particularly rough day, despite having a blast.

 Turns out my increasing difficulty to speak wasn’t anything more than a body mechanics issue, resulting from insufficient seating in my wheelchairs.
 Yes, I’ve likely had these issues for twenty years next spring.
 Ever since that very first wheelchair I was plunked into at the world’s shittiest rehab hospital.
 “Hey, he looks big enough to fit in this chair.”
 Done!

 All these years later – in fact today marks the twentieth anniversary of a fated event, my accident – I’m still potentially dealing with their feeble, reckless attempts at my rehabilitation.
 The irony of it all still makes me want to vomit.
 Sigh, I digress.